ruppinlab/tcga-microbiome-prediction/README.md

 ### Data preprocessing

+---

+IMPORTANT UPDATE (April 2022):

+The NCI GDC recently reprocessed all of their RNA-seq data using an updated bioinformatics pipeline and GENCODE gene model version.
+Before April 2022, all GDC harmonized TCGA RNA-seq gene quantification data were created with the HTSeq read count quantification package.
+The GDC have decided to retire all previous bioinformatics pipeline HTSeq data from the GDC and unfortunately removed them such that one cannot query for the data.
+For this reason, if you seek to follow the steps to reproduce our work outlined here, you must skip the `Data preprocessing` section steps here below and in their place download the Zenodo data archive which has these steps completed using the GDC TCGA HTSeq data.
+You will then be able to follow the steps in the subsequent sections to continue to reproduce our results.

+---

 Download gene annotation data from the National Cancer Institute (NCI) for GENCODE v22 to match ENSEMBL gene identifiers to official gene symbols.